 There is no evidence of this being fatal, and wearing body armour will allow sufficient time for medical help to be summoned.

-Multi-threat Police Body Armour is easily adjustable around the waist and should not be worn too tight.
+The vests are easily adjustable around the waist and should not be worn too tight.

 When wearing it for covert operations, adjustments can be made to prevent it from showing through outer clothing.
 After wearing it for a while it will quickly start moulding itself to the contours of the body.